 What is Colorado Parks and Wildlife's mission?

-Our agency's mission is critical and relevant to all Coloradans; we work to conserve 960 species, 42 state parks and over 350 state wildlife areas.
+Our agency's mission is critical and relevant to all Coloradans; we work to conserve 960 species, more than 40 state parks and over 350 state wildlife areas.
 Colorado Parks and Wildlife is charged to protect and promote the wildlife, lands and waters that build the foundation of our shared Colorado lifestyle.
 As part of our work, staff biologists conduct multiple research studies to help inform how we manage wildlife and the habitats they depend on to ensure Colorado's natural beauty and wild allure remain intact as we see continued population growth, urbanization, and increased outdoor recreation.

 CPW understands not everyone is a hunter.
 Many Coloradans just enjoy knowing lions are out there on the landscape.
 Our mission as an agency includes maintaining thriving wildlife populations, ensuring all people can safely and responsibly enjoy outdoor recreation in the ways most meaningful to them, whether that be hunting a lion, photographing one or knowing they exist in healthy numbers.
 It is possible to have robust and stable populations of wild animal populations while also allowing hunting.

 Why is hunting an important part of wildlife management?